-We are offering bursaries of £500 to parishioners of all dioceses in Scotland participating in a full postgraduate programme at the new Gillis Centre this Autumn, provided this is matched by a similar contribution towards the fees from the parish.
+We are offering bursaries of £500 to parishioners of all dioceses in Scotland participating in a full Masters programme at the Gillis Centre this Autumn, provided this is matched by a similar contribution towards the fees from the parish.

 To find out more information about these bursaries, please register your interest.